lasseufpa/caviar/README.md

 ## Citation

-If you benefit from this work on a publication, please cite using:
+If you benefit from this work, please cite on your publications using:

 ```
 @ARTICLE{borges2024caviar,